Skip to main content

 Which one is print head 0?
 Nearest the front?
 Nearest the back?
 Why on earth don't you say?
 I guess I dig back through the instructions and hope it says somewhere :(

-Mark Wheadon - Reply
+Mark Wheadon - Resolved on Release Reply

 Print head 0 is the one nearest the front, thanks for your feedback, we've just updated this step to mention this.